 2. Assign the units you need for the battle, and click the OK button to confirm your selection

-4. …use the attack cursor to click on the bandit camp you want to attack.
+4. …Click on the bandit camp you want to attack

 All enemy camps have an attack area.
 If your general walks through one of these areas, they will first attack this enemy camp, followed by the camp you selected.